 - The Ansel Adams Gallery offers work of Ansel Adams, contemporary photographers, and other fine artists.
 In addition, a wide selection of handcrafts, books, gifts, and photography supplies is available.
 The Gallery, formerly known as Best's Studio, has been operating in the park since 1902.

-- The Ahwahnee, a famous hotel and National Historic Landmark, is popular even for those not staying there.
+- The Majestic Yosemite Hotel (formerly The Ahwahnee), a famous hotel and National Historic Landmark, is popular even for those not staying there.
 Completed in 1927, It was built in a rustic style with American Indian motif.
 Historic paintings of Yosemite, stunning stained-glass windows, and woven tapestries grace the walls.
 The Great Lounge and Dining Room are architectual examples of rustic elegance.